terran6/nft-on-terra/README.md

 As shown above, you may fill out all of the necessary information on the form to mint your first NFT.
 Token ID may be any number that you would like to correspond to the ID of the new NFT.
 The owner address is the wallet address which will be the owner of the newly minted NFT (our test1 wallet address in this case).
 You may then enter a name for the NFT as well as input its corresponding URL.

 In general, many prefer to host their NFTs on IPFS (Interplanetary File System).
 You may use a variety of resources in order to post an NFT on IPFS.
 One service that you may use is [pinata](https://www.pinata.cloud/).
-In this example I have copied an image address of a free to use image from Google Images.
+In this example I have copied an image address of a copyright free image from [Pixabay](https://pixabay.com/).

 Now we are ready to mint our NFT!
 After we click on the _Mint NFT_ button, we will be presented with information on our newly minted NFT!
 <br/>